JosieMarie0110/customer-signal-analyzer/README.md

 The goal is not to diagnose intent, but to surface patterns that may otherwise go unnoticed so Customer Success professionals can respond with greater awareness, emotional intelligence, and strategic clarity.

+Communication between organizations is ultimately communication between people.

+Emotions, cognitive bias, pressure from leadership, and internal accountability all influence how messages are written and interpreted.

+In many cases, customers may not communicate their concerns directly.
+Instead, those concerns appear through subtle language patterns.

 ## Examples of communication signals the analyzer may surface includes:

 - Tone shifts within a message